-Red Wings' Alex Nedeljkovic heading to Grand Rapids for conditioning stint
+Nedeljkovic heading to Grand Rapids for conditioning stint; Wings awaiting word on Vrana's status

 Nedeljkovic, 26, has played in nine games this season, posting a 2-4-2 record, with a 4.09 goals-against average and .880 save percentage.

+"We haven't given up on Ned," coach Derek Lalonde said.
+"I don't have any problem saying that.
+We'd like to keep things when we discuss players and the big picture, but we haven't given up on Ned.
+We'd like to see him get his game in order and kind of evaluate from there.

+"The reality of it now is he hasn't played in a long period of time.
+It's no different than with (goaltender) Magnus (Hellberg), who literally had only played a handful of games in a year-plus, and it was important for him (Hellberg) to go down on a conditioning stint.
+It would be unfair to Ned in some ways to throw him in if he hasn't played."

-The move means Magnus Hellberg, who has been in net for two of the Wings' last three victories, will temporarily remain the backup to Ville Husso.
+The move means Hellberg, who has been in net for two of the Wings' last three victories, will temporarily remain the backup to Ville Husso.
 Hellberg was claimed on waivers Nov.
 23 by the Wings, as Nedeljkovic struggled to find any consistency.

 Nedeljkovic played in 59 games with the Wings last season, with a 20-24-9 record, and 3.31 GAA and .901 SVS.